beaconmerce/heroku_deploy_button_test/CONTRIBUTING.md

 ### Suggesting Enchancements and New Features

  We need your suggestions and guidances so that we can make this product even better.
 Any suggestions would be hugely welcomed that would benefit the quality of this product.
-Suggestions regarding code reviews and anything that can benefit the product quality would be awesome as that can not only improve the overall the product quality, but also increase our knowledge..
+Suggestions regarding code reviews and anything that can benefit the product quality would be awesome as that not only improve the overall product quality, but also increase our knowledge..

 ### Pull Request

  If you're able to patch the bug or add the new features, make a pull request with the code.
 Include test cases when submitting a pull request.

 ### Improving Existing Documentation

  Documentation is the key part of any product.
 If you can contribute by writing documentations for various features or improve existing documentation, then that would be great.
 Also, If you can translate existing documentation to various languages so that people from every corner of the world can understand it, we will be very much thankful.